smcclab/smc-course/01-policies.md

 - We do not process extensions every day, but will attend to your request within a few days.
 Do not send multiple messages.
 - Extensions of more than two weeks are not generally granted except in exceptional circumstances.

+{:.warn-box}
+N.B.: The "LENS Performance" Assessment is arranged as a non-centrally administered exam.
+If have an extenuating circumstance that prevents you from attending your LENS Performance, please apply for [Deferred Examination]({% link 01-policies.md %}#scda).
+If you do so, please inform the course convenor and provide your documentation to them as well.

 ## Word limits {#word-limits}

 Max word count limits are provided for the written assessment tasks in this course and we expect you to stay within those limits.
 You won't lose marks until you exceed a word limit by more than 10%

-## Special Consideration and Deferred Assessment
+## Special Consideration and Deferred Assessment {#scda}

 If you have any unexpected and unavoidable issues that has affected your performance in the course (e.g., sickness, or unexpected caring/work